ThreatConnect-Inc/tcex/docs/src/notifications.rst

 Send
 ====
-The ``send()`` method is used to send the actual notification.
+The :py:meth:`~tcex.tcex_notification_v2.TcExNotificationV2.send` method is used to send the actual notification.
 It requires a field of **message** which is a free formed text field containing the message shown in the ThreatConnect UI.

 .. code-block:: python
     :linenos: